provotum/provotum-ci-cd/README.md

 ### Add public key

 In order to create droplets and configure them it is necessary to create a private/public keypair on your local computer.
 Create a [keypair](https://docs.digitalocean.com/products/droplets/how-to/add-ssh-keys/) and add the public key to your digitalocean account as described in the documentation.
-It is important that you name your public key 'provotum' such that terraform is able to use the right one when setting up your droplets.
+It is important that you name your public key 'terraform' such that terraform is able to use the right one when setting up your droplets.
+Also set the right permission to your private key (400 r--------)

 ### Installation